BenjaminAguayo/Anaconda_Module_4/README.md

    ![](Resources/Challenge_results/3%20Top_five_Challenge.png)

 - How does replacing the ninth-grade scores affect the math and reading scores by grade?

+The scores are very similar even when the ninth graders were removed, as it is shown in Images 8,9,10 and 11.
 ###### *Image 8.
 Module math scores*
    ![](Resources/Module_results/4%20Math_score_by_grade.png)